 Where it is required to complete or comply with a Contract*

-We may use and process your personal information where we have sold you a product or products, supplied you (or continue to supply you) with any services, where we have arranged for the supply of another party’s products or services to you as their appointed agent, or where you are in detailed discussions with us about the sale or purchase of a product or service.
+We may use and process your personal information where we have sold you a product or products, supplied you (or continue to supply you) with any services, where we have arranged for the supply of another party’s products or services to you

 We will use this information as part of ensuring that the terms of the relevant contract(s) are carried out or entered into.
 This may include circumstances in which we are not a party to the contract ourselves, however we have been appointed to administer or provide services relating to that contract.
-For the purpose of this description, a ‘contract’ will typically mean a sale and purchase agreement, lease, tenancy or management services agreement.
+For the purpose of this description, a ‘contract’ will typically mean a sale and purchase agreement,.
 Please refer to ‘Type of personal information we process’ about you above for details of the types of personal information we process for these purposes.

-*For residents living in the Relevant Buildings, the Relevant Buildings owner is the data controller in respect of the processing of your personal data for the purposes of providing student accommodation services for the Relevant Buildings.
-See the Relevant Buildings owner’s privacy policy here.

 Where we have assessed there is a Legitimate Interest

-We may (where applicable data protection laws permit) use and process your personal information where it is necessary for us to pursue either our legitimate interests as a business, or the Legitimate Interests of a Group company or of another third party, for the following purposes:
+We may (where applicable data protection laws permit) use and process your personal information where it is necessary for us to pursue either our legitimate interests as a business, or the Legitimate Interests of a another third party, for the following purposes:

 to correspond or communicate with you generally, for example with company or relevant location news,